hypatia-of-sva/alad/README.md

 # alad

-alad - glad-like OpenAL-loader by Hypatia of Sva
+glad-like OpenAL-loader by Hypatia of Sva

 Usage: